Connections-Business-Directory/Connections/readme.txt

 = 0.7.4 =
 A lot of code cleanup and tweaking.
 Add new feature to be able to filter by initial character on the Connections : Manage admin page.
 NOTICE: Your roles settings for Connections are reset upon upgrade.
 After upgrading, please check the role settings.

+= 0.7.4.1 =
+A permissions bug has been fixed.
+NOTICE: Your roles settings for Connections are reset upon upgrade.
+After upgrading, please check the role settings.